bananyetm/Manok-Na-Pula-Mod-APK/README.md

-# Manok Na Pula MOD APK Unlocked All Chicken Max Level 1000 Unlimited Money Download Free For Android
+# Manok Na Pula MOD APK Unlocked All Chicken Max Level 1000 Download Free For Android

 ## What is Manok Na Pula?